ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-getting-started/index.md

 ## Getting Started

 [[only-javascript]]
-| In this article we will walk through the necessary steps to add ag-Charts to an existing JavaScript project and produce your first charts.
+| In this article we will walk through the necessary steps to add AG Charts to an existing JavaScript project and produce your first charts.
 |
 | ## Your First Chart
 |